yowainwright/yowainwright.github.io/src/pages/2018-05-02-starting-with-ts.md

 - story
 ---

 The Engineering Team at Dollar Shave Club is pretty excited about [TypeScript](https://github.com/Microsoft/TypeScript).
 I'm excited too.
 When I started writing this post, I was not familar with TypeScript beyond conversations, React PropTypes and TypeScript's "getting started" tutorials.
-In this post, I will document learning TypeScript while building a [Linked List](https://github.com/yowainwright/datastructures-ts/tree/master/packages/linked-list) in TypeScript.
+In this post, I will document getting a TypeScript setup.
+I am building a [Linked List](https://github.com/yowainwright/datastructures-ts/tree/master/packages/linked-list) in TypeScript to learn about setting up a TypeScript project.

 ## Get My Shiny New TypeScript Project Setup

-For this Learn TypeScript exercise, I tried to use the same tools I'd use to build a plain old Open Source JavaScript repository—excpet in TypeScript.
+For this TypeScript exercise, I tried to use the same tools I'd use to build a plain old Open Source JavaScript repository—except in TypeScript.

 ### Tool Decisions